 Zeki Mokhtarzada serves as the Treasurer of the Board of Trustees of the Next Wave Muslim Initiative (NWMI).
 NWMI is a non-profit organization founded in 2009 and dedicated to serving and educating the American Muslim community of the Washington metropolitan area.
 Zeki graduated from the University of Maryland with degrees in Computer Science and Mathematics.
 He currently invests and consults with early stage technology startups.

 Sara Rahim is a Youth Representative to the United Nations for Parliament of the World’s Religions.
-She sits on the Advisory Council of UK-based Grassroot Diplomat and the Sanctuaries, a spiritually diverse arts collective in Washington D.C.
+She sits on the Advisory Council of UK-based Grassroot Diplomat and The Sanctuaries, a spiritually diverse arts collective in Washington DC.
 She has spoken prominently about the role of interfaith cooperation to institutions across the United States and Europe, including at the United Nations.
-She has studied Arabic in Egypt, offered health education workshops for undocumented female migrants in Morocco, and organized an educational summer camp for underprivileged youth in Jordan.
-Sara has worked in refugee resettlement at World Relief, and with Interfaith Youth Core, coaching students to be leaders of interfaith action.
-Sara is a Masters of Public Policy candidate at the University of Chicago, specializing in international policy and inclusive development.
+Sara currently is a Masters of Public Policy candidate at the University of Chicago, specializing in international policy and inclusive development.

 2101 L St. NW Rooftop, Washington, District of Columbia 20003